karl-zylinski/karl-zylinski.github.io/content/odin-tutoring.md

 ShowToc: false
 ---

-I provide one-on-one video-call tutoring and consultations related to [The Odin Programming Language](https://odin-lang.org).
+I provide tutoring and consultation related to the [Odin Programming Language](https://odin-lang.org).
 If you're trying to learn Odin, but having issues understanding some concepts, then I'd be happy to help!

+The format is one-on-one video call with possibility of screen share.

 [Book here](https://calendly.com/karl-zylinski)